 A backup is your final line of defense against today’s sophisticated ransomware attacks.
-If your organization is attacked, immutable backups effectively provide an original copy of data that is indestructible.
-An immutable backup can’t be tampered with, encrypted, modified, deleted, or removed—common tactics of cybercriminals.
+If your organization is attacked, immutable backups effectively provide an original copy of data that is unchangeable.
 Should a company detect a ransomware attack, it can use an immutable backup to instantly recover to its last healthy state when it was unaffected by the malware.

 Cohesity and Immutable Backup

 Cohesity is committed to simplicity.
 Keeping your business safe in today’s ransomware-infused markets ultimately comes down to protecting your backups at all costs.
-Cohesity’s defense-in-depth architecture, including immutable backup, data encryption, RBAC, etc., ensures that no unauthorized user or application can modify the original copy of your backups.
+Cohesity’s modern data security and management platform includes immutable backup, data encryption, RBAC, etc., to ensure that no unauthorized user or application can modify the original copy of your backups.
 Any attempts to modify the gold copy will automatically create a zero-cost clone.